 Distribution and abundance

-Gentoo penguins (Pygoscelis papua) breed on subantarctic islands and on the Antarctic Peninsula in small to large colonies.
-Larger populations of gentoo penguins are found at South Georgia, the Falkland Islands and the Iles Kerguelen.
+Gentoo penguins have a large geographical range as they breed on many sub-Antarctic islands and on the Antarctic Peninsula.
+The largest populations of gentoo penguins are found at the Falkland Islands, South Georgia, and the Antarctic Peninsula.

 Diet and feeding

 Opportunistic hunters, the diet of gentoos is quite varied.
 The composition of their diet varies with season and location but is usually a mix of crustaceans, small fishes and squid.